 - Menu tabs dedicated screens for various types of monitoring information, where the System Monitor tab is displayed by default. - Header shows application version - Display area varies according to the selected tab

-If the system supports two antennas, only two antennas will be shown on the GUI.
+For dual Antennas installation, only two Antennas will be shown on the GUI.

 Figure 5-1: O3bLink Window

 The following Menu options are available: